home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 #### Prerequisites

-- An Apple device that can act as a {% term Thread border router %}, such as a HomePod mini.
+- An Apple device that can act as a Thread border router, such as a HomePod mini.
 - A HomeKit device which supports {% term Thread %}.
 This is indicated by the Thread label on the packaging.
 - Make sure your Home Assistant instance is on the same network (LAN) as the border router.
 - Make sure the HomeKit device has been paired in the Apple Home app (using the iOS Home app).